-EVIDENCE: SPARKS PE activities were selected for their life skills, core values, and physical activities outcomes.
+EVIDENCE: The activities in SPARK PE were selected for their outcomes in life skills, core values, and physical activities.
 These activities and lessons integrate recommendations, interventions, and strategies from the What Works Clearinghouse/ESSA tiers of evidence, and other evidence-based research.

-- Develops competence in motor skills, - Demonstrates knowledge of a healthy level of fitness. - Demonstrates respectful personal and social behavior. - Recognizes the importance of physical activity for health, fun, challenge, and social engagement.
+- Develops competence in motor skills. - Demonstrates knowledge of a health level of fitness. - Demonstrates respectful personal and social behavior. - Recognizes the importance of physical activity for health, fun, challenge, and social engagement.

 All identified tiers for the fitness component of the proposed 21st CCLC program adhere to the What Works Clearinghouse (WWC) standards of evidence in conjunction with Every Student Succeeds Act (ESSA) tiers of evidence.
-The program proposes to use tiered interventions in the SPARKS PE activities.
+The program proposes to use tiered interventions in Sparks PE.

 References include evidence supporting strategies, interventions, and/or curriculum.